 - Pour acrylic paint into a shallow dish or onto wax paper.

-- Secure the sponge pieces onto clip type clothes pins–you need one for each color of paint.
+- Secure the sponge pieces onto clip-type clothes pins–you need one for each color of the paint.

 - Dip the sponge into the paint and dab the egg with it—Start with darker colors first for best effect.

 - Place egg in an egg cup to dry.

 14. Marbelized Swirled Eggs

 - Mix 1 tablespoon food coloring with 1 tablespoon vinegar in a cup.

 - Add 1 tablespoon of vegetable oil and 1/2 cup cool water.
 If necessary, add a little more water, so the liquid will completely cover an egg when placed in the cup.

 - Make different swirled colors in different cups.